Hurly77/cjleverett-client/README.md

-##My Portfolio Website
+# My Portfolio Website
-This is the code I used to build my Website from scratch
+I used `npx create-react-app` and Materiaral-UI to style.
+This is where I host all my projects.